lihing1994/SnakeGame/README.md

 ## How to play the game

-- For one player mode, you can use "W","S","A","D" or "↑","↓","←","→" to make the snake go to up,down,left and right.
+- For one player mode, you can press "W","S","A","D" or "↑","↓","←","→" to make the snake go to up,down,left and right.

-- For two player mode, the first player user "W","S","A","D" to contrl the one of the snake.
-The another player use "↑","↓","←","→" to control another snake.
+- For two player mode, one player use "W","S","A","D" to contrl the first snake.
+The another player use "↑","↓","←","→" to control the second snake.

 ## Bug and issuse